On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Fundamental examples

-Suppose, with the aim of obtaining a contradiction, that $M$ is \biauto.
+Suppose, with the aim of obtaining a contradiction, that $\m{\fcrs}{\auto}$ is \biauto.
 Then by \fullref{Proposition}{prop:autochangegen} it admits a biautomatic structure $(A,L)$.
-In particular, $({}_cL \circ {}_cL^{-1})\rpad$ is regular.
-Let $n$ be an even number exceeding the number of states in an automaton recognizing $({}_cL \circ {}_cL^{-1})\rpad$.
-Observe that
+Thus $L$ is a regular language mapping onto $\m{\fcrs}{\auto}$ and ${}_cL^\$$ is regular.
+This contradicts \fullref{Lemma}{lem:fcrsfdtnonbiautoautonotleftautomatic} below. \end{proof}